Redshift Drift fluctuations from N-body simulations: Power spectrum from -body simulations

 \section{Power spectrum from $N$-body simulations}

-To test the theoretical predictions for the redshift drift power spectra $C^{\delta \dot{z}}_\ell(z_s)$ obtained in the previous section, we use the \texttt{Gadget4}\footnote{\url{https://wwwmpa.mpa-garching.mpg.de/gadget4/}} $N$-body cosmological code \cite{Springel:2020plp} to perform a Newtonian $N$-body simulation and a modified version of the {\texttt{class}} Einstein-Boltzmann solver \cite{DiDio:2013bqa,CLASS2} to validate our results, first used in \cite{Bessa_2023} to obtain numerical results for the power spectra.
+To test the theoretical predictions for the redshift drift power spectra $C^{\delta \dot{z}}_\ell(z_s)$ derived in the previous section, we employ the \texttt{Gadget4}\footnote{\url{https://wwwmpa.mpa-garching.mpg.de/gadget4/}} cosmological code \cite{Springel:2020plp} to conduct a Newtonian $N$-body simulation.
+Additionally, we use a modified version of the \texttt{CLASS} Einstein-Boltzmann solver \cite{DiDio:2013bqa,CLASS2}, previously introduced in \cite{Bessa_2023}, to validate our results and provide numerical computations for the power spectra.

 In the longitudinal gauge the metric potentials in \eqref{eq:rw_perturb} and the velocities in \eqref{eq:obs_vel} map directly to the Newtonian gravitational potential $\psi$ and the particles' peculiar velocity vector $v_i$ \cite{Green:2011wc}, allowing us to treat them as the particle fields in a Newtonian $N$-body simulation.
-The theoretical prediction for the perturbed redshift drift field \eqref{eq:dz_longitudinal}, obtained using first-order cosmological perturbation theory, can then be directly mapped to the fields from the simulation with no loss in accuracy, as first shown in \cite{Green:2011wc}.
-To obtain the power spectra at different redshifts from the \texttt{Gadget4} simulations then, we follow this correspondence, formalized in the dictionary between relativistic and Newtonian cosmologies first defined in~\cite{Green:2011wc}.
+The theoretical prediction for the perturbed redshift drift field \eqref{eq:dz_longitudinal}, obtained using first-order cosmological perturbation theory, can then be directly mapped to the fields from the simulation with negligible correction terms up to the Hubble scale, as first shown in \cite{Green:2011wc} to linear order.
+To obtain the power spectra at different redshifts from the \texttt{Gadget4} simulations, we then follow this correspondence, formalized in the dictionary between relativistic and Newtonian cosmologies first defined in section~II.C of~\cite{Green:2011wc}.

-The angular power spectrum at redshift $z$ of an arbitrary 3D field $X$ is related to its power spectrum through the expressions \cite{Dodelson2021-mq}:
+The angular power spectrum at redshift $z$ of an arbitrary 3D field $X$ is related to its power spectrum through the expressions \cite{Dodelson:2003ft}:

 where $W(\Bar{r})$ is an arbitrary window function used to filter a certain range of redshifts or scales, and $j^{(i)}_\ell$ is the $i$-th derivative of the spherical Bessel function $j_\ell$, which appears in the Fourier transform of direction-dependent fields $X(\bold{n})$.
 The dimensional power spectrum is related to the dimensionless one by $P^X_\text{obs}(k,z) = \frac{2\pi^2}{k^3} \Delta^2(k,z)$.